asavschaeffer/headspace/home.md

 To get a feel for the project, we recommend reading the following documents in order:

-   1. 11_Vision-and-Strategy.md: Understand the "why" behind Globule.
+1.  `1_Foundations/11_Vision-and-Strategy.md`: Understand the "why" behind Globule.
-   2. 20_High-Level-Design.md: Get a bird's-eye view of the system architecture.
+2.  `2_System_Architecture/20_High-Level-Design.md`: Get a bird's-eye view of the system architecture.
-   3. 23_Component_Interaction_Flows.md: See how the components work together in practice.
+3.  `2_System_Architecture/23_Component_Interaction_Flows.md`: See how the components work together in practice.
-   4. Browse the 3_Core_Components directory to dive into the specifics of any component that interests you.
+4. Browse the `3_Core_Components` directory to dive into the specifics of any component that interests you.

 You can navigate through the documents using the sidebar.
 The numbering is intended to provide a logical reading order, from abstract concepts to concrete implementations.

+---

+This wiki is a living document.
+As the project evolves, so will this knowledge base.
+Welcome to Globule.